 I designed and built this engine with an intent on making it aesthetically pleasing.

-The engine was designed as I went, nothing that new there for me, and the whole build was described in our older pages here: Wood and Metal Beam Engine Build.
+The engine was designed as I went, nothing that new there for me.

 The collection of images here show the fully completed engine from different angles with a few numbers to put it into context.
 I also wanted to link to a number of other pages, engines and designs that show more of that mixture of wood and metal.